Jobs & Unemployment

 Beginning in 2013, an additional income tax is levied on individuals – the Unearned Income Medicare Contribution Tax, which provides for a 3.8% tax on net investment income for those whose earnings exceed certain levels.
 This provision was enacted as part of the Affordable Care Act and went into effect January 1, 2013.
 Despite its name, this tax revenue is not legally earmarked to the Medicare trust funds; rather, it is used for general government purposes.
 In this report, this tax is included in individual income tax revenue.

-On December 22, 2017, H.R.1, also known as the Tax Cuts and Jobs Act, became law.
-Effective January 1, 2018, H.R.
-1 reduces the top individual income tax rate from 39.6% to 37%, changes the income tax brackets associated with each tax rate, increases the child tax credit, and provides for a 20% deduction of qualified business income and certain dividends for individuals.
+On December 22, 2017, the Tax Cuts and Jobs Act (TCJA) became law.
+Effective January 1, 2018, the TCJA reduces the top individual income tax rate from 39.6% to 37%, changes the income tax brackets associated with each tax rate, increases the child tax credit, and provides for a 20% deduction of qualified business income and certain dividends for individuals.

 Federal corporate income tax